bdlukaa/get_localization/README.md

 void main() {
   // Initialize the localization system.
 It's not necessary, but
   // if you want to get notified about the system language as soon
-  // as changes, you need to call this method Localization.init();
+  // as it changes, you need to call this method Localization.init();
   // Add your localizations.
 You can add them at runtime, but it's
   // recommended to add it here, since it'll be called only once Localization.localizations
-    ..add(yourLocalization);
+    ..add(yourLocalization)
+    ..add(otherLocalization);
   runApp(MyApp());
 }
 ```